Starting Pickleball in a Community

 The minimum recommended size of a pickleball court is 30’x60′.
 The standard size of the pad for a tennis court is 60’x120′.
 That just happens to be exactly big enough to divide into 4 pickleball courts.
 A larger size is recommended if you have the room, but 30’x60′ is adequate if you have space or cost constraints.
 Our original 8 courts were put into the same space that was intended for 2 tennis courts.
 The additional 4 courts were made by converting an existing tennis court.
 Click here for diagrams and information for setting up temporary courts.

 If you have an indoor gymnasium, that can easily be converted to pickleball courts with portable net stands or removable net stands that are set into the floor.
 The dimensions of the perimeter lines of the court are 20’x44′.
 That is the same size as a doubles badminton court.
 Indoor courts are often set up for dual use of pickleball and badminton.
-Our Places to Play page has a link to places with badminton courts.

 The secret to making the sport grow is to give free introductory lessons.
 If you just put the courts there, people will be shy about knowing how to get started.
 My wife and I personally gave introductory lessons to over 500 people.
 Once we got them on the court, the game sold itself.
 Now, that our club has grown, there are others that give the introductory lessons.
 It is important to find someone that is capable and willing to fulfill that role of getting people started and organizing the program.